nosas/blog/deep_learning_python/ch3/article.md

 By default, only *trainable variables* are tracked because computing the gradient of a loss with regard to a trainable variable is the most common use case.
 Furthermore, it would be too expensive to preemptively store the information required to compute the gradient of anything with respect to anything.
-In an effort avoid wasting resources, only the trainable variables are tracked unless otherwise explicitly specified.
+To avoid wasting resources, only the trainable variables are tracked unless otherwise explicitly specified.

 ### Computing second-order gradients

 The gradient tape is a powerful utility capable of computing *second-order gradients* - or, the gradient of a gradient.

 For instance, the gradient of the position of an object with respect to time is the speed of the object.
-The second-order gradient of the object speed is its acceleration.
+The second-order gradient of the object's speed is its acceleration.

 ```python